rollup/rollup/docs/plugin-development/index.md

 	code: string;
 	map?: string | SourceMap;
 	ast?: ESTree.Program;
-	attributes?: { [key: string]: string } | null;
 	meta?: { [plugin: string]: any } | null;
 	moduleSideEffects?: boolean | 'no-treeshake' | null;
 	syntheticNamedExports?: boolean | string | null;
 }
 ```

-Can be used to transform individual modules.
+Can be used to transform individual modules. `options.attributes` contain the import attributes that were used when this module was imported, which is determined by the first `resolveId` hook that resolved this module or the attributes present in the first import.
 To prevent additional parsing overhead in case e.g. this hook already used [`this.parse`](#this-parse) to generate an AST for some reason, this hook can optionally return a `{ code, ast, map }` object.
 The `ast` must be a standard ESTree AST with `start` and `end` properties for each node.
 If the transformation does not move code, you can preserve existing sourcemaps by setting `map` to `null`.
 Otherwise, you might need to generate the source map.
 See [the section on source code transformations](#source-code-transformations).

 Note that in watch mode or when using the cache explicitly, the result of this hook is cached when rebuilding and the hook is only triggered again for a module `id` if either the `code` of the module has changed or a file has changed that was added via `this.addWatchFile` or `this.emitFile` the last time the hook was triggered for this module.